Monday, March 10, 2014

 1. Heat milk, sugar and vanilla in a saucepan over medium heat.
 Gradually whisk in the flours, stirring constantly until thickened.

 2. Remove from heat, stir in the butter until melted, and let cool slightly.
 Whisk the eggs separately, then gradually mix them into the custard.
-(Here is the time, if you have kids to take some out in a bowl and give them to try the custard)
+(Tip: If you have kids, set some aside for them to try!)

 3. Brush a large baking dish with olive oil.
 Layer the 6 phyllo sheets, letting them overhang the edges, brushing each with olive oil as you go.